Kjm517/blockchain-stack-exam/README.md

 ## 🚧 Status
-Updates and improvements are ongoing in this READ.me file
+Project is finish but updates and improvements are ongoing in this READ.me file